Auberge de Castille: Architecture

 Auberge de Castille is built in the Baroque style, and it is a two-storey building with a rectangular plan and a central courtyard.
 Its façade is divided into eleven bays defined by pilasters in the central bays or plain panelling in the outer bays.
 Ornate windows are set within recessed panels.
 The building has a continuous cornice, and its corners are rusticated.

 The main entrance is approached by a flight of steps, and the doorway is flanked by columns which support a trophy of arms and a bronze bust of Grand Master Manuel Pinto da Fonseca.
-A moulded window is located above the bust, and it is surmounted by Pinto's coat of arms.
+A moulded window located above the bust is surmounted by Pinto's coat of arms.
 The centrepiece above the window bears the coats of arms of Castile and León and of Portugal.
 Just in front of the entrance are two historic canons, now used for decoration.

 The auberge has been called "probably the finest building in Malta".
 Both the exterior and the interior, especially the ornate façade and the steps leading to the doorway, were designed to be imposing.

 Auberge de Castille is linked to Auberge d'Italie across Merchants Street through a World War II-era underground air-raid shelter.